grishkovelli/gifthealth/Readme.md

 In this folder you can see next file:

 1. gifthealth - a written script for calling a class, to which I will pass the necessary classes as parameters.
 ARGV - array of arguments that we pass when running the script on the command line.

+## Spec Folder

+### Lib Folder

+In this folder I wrote unit tests for my classes.
+You can run rspec and make sure everything is working correctly.

+### Fixtures Folder

+In this folder you can see my file (test.txt) with the data for testing.